 Mr. Dancy earned his law degree with honors from the University of Texas in 1997.
 For most of law school, he taught first-year students research and writing as a teaching quizmaster.
 In 1991, he also obtained his B.A. in English from the University of Texas where he was elected president of the College of Liberal Arts student council for his senior year.
 Between undergraduate and law school, Mr. Dancy taught English as a second language in the public schools of Niigata-shi, Japan, and traveled around the world before making it back to Austin.

 Mr. Dancy learned to be a trial lawyer beginning at a large Texas firm in 1997 and has spent more than half his career counseling, litigating, and trying insurance-related disputes before judges and juries.
-He is admitted to practice in Texas and New Mexico state courts, the U.S. Court of Appeals for the Fifth Circuit, and all federal district courts in Texas He is an active member of the Insurance Section of the State Bar of Texas.
+He is admitted to practice in all Texas state and federal courts, including the U.S. Court of Appeals for the Fifth Circuit and the United States Supreme Court.
+He is an active member of the Insurance Section of the State Bar of Texas and has served on its governing council since 2017.

 Representative experience involving insurance includes: